zendesk/sell-cwac-richedit/README.markdown

 Dependencies
 ------------
-This project depends upon [ActionBarSherlock](http://actionbarsherlock.com).
-If you check out this project, you will need to update your local configuration to point to your own copy of ActionBarSherlock.

-(as the world patiently awaits Android library projects being able to be packaged as JARs...)
+There are no third-party dependencies at this time.

 Version
 -------
-This is version v0.2.0 of this module, meaning it is out of its months-long slumber and is proceeding apace.
+This is version v0.3.0 of this module, meaning it is out of its years-long hibernation and is ready to rampage through downtown San Francisco (or other cities if you prefer).

 Demo
 ----
 In the `demo/` sub-project you will find a sample activity that demonstrates the use of `RichEditor`.

-In the `tests/` sub-project you will find a small unit test suite for exercising some of the effects.

 License
 -------